FLOWN ITEMS

 STS-114 Team Award - The most recent and currently one of the rarest, is this Space Flight Awareness Team Award featuring metal flown onboard the Space shuttle Discovery's flight STS-114 in 26/July - 9/August 2005.

-The medal was produced by Winco in limited numbers, with less than 900 bing presented to members of the launch and assessment teams at NASA, who were involved in the mission.
+The medal was produced by Winco in limited numbers, with 995 being presented to members of the launch and assessment teams at NASA, who were involved in the mission.
 These medals were not made available to the general public.

 OTHER FLOWN MEDALS